College of Engineering

 Advising

-Students entering directly from high school and those with less than 24 hours of transferrable credit are advised initially in the Division of Student Success (DSS).
+Students entering directly from high school and those with less than 24 hours of transferable credit are advised initially in the Division of Student Success (DSS).
 Students are transitioned to advising in the College of Engineering as they progress successfully in their degree programs.

 Continuing students in all engineering majors must receive advising by their major departments before registering.
 One period in October and another in March are designated for preregistration advising.
 Students must be cleared (showing that they have been advised) before proceeding with registration.